We're here if you need help

 - Are both endpoints connected to the Internet, and able to communicate with RealVNC services?

-If the answer to all these questions is yes, then please also check whether:
+If the answer to all these questions is yes, then please check that:

 - RealVNC services are functioning correctly.

-- Error messages are reported in the VNC Server Status dialog.
+- There are no error messages displayed in the VNC Server Status dialog.